Suzuki Ertiga: Proton Ertiga

 The Proton Ertiga is a rebadged Ertiga for the Malaysian market by Proton.
 It was launched on 24 November 2016, at the press conference at the Setia City Convention Centre, Setia Alam, Selangor.
 It is Proton's fourth model to be launched in a six-month span.
 It is Malaysia's first mini MPV that qualifies for Malaysia's EEV emissions standard.
 It can sit up to seven people, but because the middle row middle seat only features a lap belt, it is classified as a six-seater with a 2-2-2 configuration.
 It uses the same 1.4-litre petrol engine as the Suzuki Ertiga.

 The Ertiga was updated in August 2018.
 It became known as the Ertiga Xtra.
 The Executive Plus AT variant has been replaced with Premium AT.
 Changes included a darker upholstery for the seats and a 7-inch touchscreen head unit.

 As with the launch of the second generation Suzuki-branded Ertiga, the future production of the Proton-branded Ertiga becomes unpredictable.
 In September 2019, the Proton Ertiga was discontinued.

+Mazda VX-1

+The Mazda VX-1 was launched on 11 March 2013.
+Available in two grades: V and R grades.
+This is a badged engineered version of the Ertiga with additional accessories in exterior.
+Booth grades only available in 5-speed manual option.
+Booth grades received the automatic option in September 2014.

+A facelift version was released on 1 March 2016.
+There are no changes in terms of technical aspects, either exterior, engine or transmission.